-- Vermont has had long-standing authority under the Global Commitment to Health waiver to provide mental health and addiction treatment services in institutions for mental disease (IMD). - In 2016, CMS required that the state to develop a phase-out plan of their current IMD use starting in 2021 or transition to the same criteria used by other states to allow services in IMDs. - To allow the state to continue the use of IMDs for addiction disorder, CMS approved Vermont's substance use disorder amendment with an effective date of July 1, 2018.
-Under the amendment Vermont will also: - Develop a case rate rather a per day per diem for residential services - Certify residential treatment facilities using the ASAM levels of care - Develop a centralized triage, intake, and call center for persons seeking OUD/SUD services - Improve discharge planning and transitions between care settings - Based on new guidance issued by CMS in November 2018, Vermont requested an amendment to the Global Commitment to Health Waiver to allow the state to provide care for mental health in IMDs. - Under the guidance released by CMS, states must keep the statewide average length of stay to 30 days or less.
-Vermont is requesting a statewide average length of stay that is much longer. - In December 2019, CMS approved an amendment to begin the early stages of a SMI/SED Demonstration.
+- Vermont has had long-standing authority under the Global Commitment to Health waiver to provide mental health and addiction treatment services in institutions for mental disease (IMD). - To allow the state to continue the use of IMDs for addiction disorder, CMS approved Vermont's substance use disorder amendment.
+Under the amendment Vermont will also: - Develop a case rate rather a per day per diem for residential services - Certify residential treatment facilities using the ASAM levels of care - Develop a centralized triage, intake, and call center for persons seeking OUD/SUD services - Improve discharge planning and transitions between care settings - Vermont requested an amendment to the Global Commitment to Health Waiver to allow the state to provide care for mental health in IMDs. - Under the guidance released by CMS, states must keep the statewide average length of stay to 30 days or less.
+Vermont is requesting a statewide average length of stay that is much longer. - CMS approved an amendment to begin the early stages of a SMI/SED Demonstration.
 The state's current milestones are listed on the next slide.